jimmoffitt/developer_advocate.blog/JSON-to-CSV.md

 **JSON-to-CSV Conversion notes**

-*"Can you deliver the data in CSV?
-Sure, sort of.
-Are you sure?"*
+#"Can you deliver the data in CSV?"#

-We get asked about converting JSON data to CSV very frequently.
+We frequently get asked about converting JSON data to CSV.
+The user-story behind this article comes primarily from working with one-time consumers of historical social media data.
+A common scenario is a researcher (from a non-computer field) who needs to import hundreds of thousands (if not millions) of tweets into some established data-store.
+Many of these data warehouses can readily import statically structured data so we often get asked whether we can package the data into comma-separated values (CSV).

 This is a very common request for one-time consumers of social data.
 A typical scenario is someone conducting research and exploring signals from their domain in social media data.
 Hydrologists, Social Scientists, [tweeting-in-the-rain example]

 **Some Background**